clips/clinspell/README.md

 # Usage

+## Demo

+To demo the context-sensitive spelling correction model with the best parameters from the experiments, go to the **demo** directory and follow the instructions in the README.

 ## Extracting the English test data

 To extract the annotated test data, git clone this repository and place the file **NOTEEVENTS.csv** from the MIMIC-III database inside the data directory of this repository.